Skip to content

 SecondaryIOL calculation accuracy, visibility, inflammation control

 • Primary IOL implantation: Consider primary implantation if preoperative axial length measurement is possible and infection risk is low.
-If difficult, secondary implantation.
+If difficult, consider secondary implantation.

 CT and ultrasound findings of lens opacity and intraocular foreign body due to penetrating trauma

-• Extensive zonular dehiscence: Consider IOL suturing.
+• Extensive zonular dialysis: Consider IOL suturing

 Surgery by cataract type:

-• Membranous cataract: Membranectomy + anterior vitrectomy
+• Membranous cataract: membranectomy + anterior vitrectomy

 IOL selection:

 If the extent of the tear is 1/4 or more, use a CTR (capsular tension ring) to fix the intraocular lens within the capsule.
-If fixation within the capsule is not possible, suture the intraocular lens to the ciliary sulcus or fix it within the sclera (e.g., Yamane method) 6).
+If fixation within the capsule is not possible, suture the intraocular lens to the ciliary sulcus or fix it within the sclera (e.g., Yamane method)6).

 A